LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 priority = u=0, du=2
 ~~~

-Endpoints MUST NOT treat reception of the datagram-urgency parameter, even if
+Endpoints MUST NOT treat reception of the datagram-urgency parameter as an
-HTTP datagram support is not enabled.
+error, even if HTTP datagram support is not enabled.

 The datagram-urgency parameter applies only to HTTP datagrams mapped to QUIC
 datagrams.
 Datagram capsules are sent on streams, so the base urgency parameter